wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = What does the error "OAuthException: An access token is required to request this resource" mean? =

 It usually means you do not have an access token.
-Check that your App ID and App Secret are correct and that there are no extra spaces in front or after them.
+Check that your App ID and App Secret are correct.
 Then click "Save Changes" on the settings page for the plugin.

 = What does the error "Exception: No node specified" mean? =